Transportation in Animals

 Systemic Vein ⇨ Sinus Venosus ⇨ Right Auricle ⇨ Right Ventricle ⇨ Pulmonary Artery ⇨ Lungs ⇨ Pulmonary Vein ⇨ Left Auricle ⇨ Left Ventricle ⇨ Trunchus Arteriosus ⇨ Systemic Circulation

-Note: Blue colour signifies deoxygenated blood, and red colour signifies oxygenated blood.
+Note: Purple colour signifies deoxygenated blood, and red colour signifies oxygenated blood.

 Removal of harmful waste from the body is called excretion.
 Many wastes are produced during various metabolic activities.
 These need to be removed in time because their accumulation in the body can be harmful and even lethal for an organism.